Copywriting for luxury brands? It’s usually the domain of high-end ad agencies… the kind that typically don’t talk about conversions.

 1. Customer insight is harder to find

-If luxury were about conspicuous consumption, conversion copywriting would be easy.
+If luxury were conspicuously consumed, conversion copywriting would be easy.

-But clients of elite services are often discrete about their buying decisions and experiences.
-In fact, discretion is one of the key selling points of private jet travel.
+But luxury can be deeply private.
+Clients of elite services, for example, are often discrete about their buying decisions and experiences.
+In fact, I would argue that discretion is one of the key selling points of true luxury, like the private jet services offered by my client.

 Which makes it hard to tap into the motivations of the buyer.
 (Key for conversion copy.)